vnijs/radiant/README.md

 You can also open a state file in Rstudio.
 When you start Radiant from Rstudio it will use the state files to recreate a previous app state.

 **Technical note**: The way loading state works in the app is as follows: When an input is initialized in a Shiny app you set a default value in the call to, for example, numericInput.
 In Radiant, when a state file has been loaded and an input is initialized it looks to see if there is a value for an input of that name in a list called `state_list`.
 If there is, this value is used.
 The `state_list` is created when saving state using `reactiveValuesToList(input)`.
-An example of a call to numericInput is given below where the `state_init` function from `radiant.R` is used to check if a value from `state_list` can be used.
+An example of a call to numericInput is given below where the `state_init` function from `radiant.R` is used to check if a value from `state_list` can be used. `sm_args$sm_comp_value` is the default value specified in the `single_mean` function call.

 		numericInput("sm_comp_value", "Comparison value:", state_init('sm_comp_value',sm_args$sm_comp_value))

 ### Todo